OIT-ADS-Web/vivo_mapper/README.md

 TODO: Add examples of use

+You can add observers to loads by instantiating an `import_manager`, and then calling `import_manager.add_observer(some_observer)`.
+Each time triples are removed or added, `#update` will be called on each observer for each triple, like so:

+    observer.update(entry, 'add')

+or

+    observer.update(entry, 'remove')

 ## Jar Dependencies

 This app is designed to be run in JRuby and depends on a couple jar files.
 We